felixalacampagne/account/mysql.md

 Using the workbench create a user for the account DB
    I chose 'account'
    'Limits to Hosts Matching': %
-   Account Limits must be provided - I used 99999 Administrative Roles can be left alone
+   Account Limits must be provided - must use 0 for unlimited Administrative Roles can be left alone
    Schema Privileges must be set: %